EduArt-Robotik/edu_robot/README.md

 # EduArt's Robot - Eduard

-Eduard comes in two hardware realizations.
+Eduard comes in three hardware realizations.
 Both using this control software.
 Below you will find documentation about how to install, update, control and monitor the robot.

 ![](documentation/image/eduard-orange.jpg)